The golf cart battery charger may or may not be the problem when your deep cycle batteries won't take a charge.

 The ammeter gauge on the front dash shows the number of amperes being provided to the battery pack.

-Most often when batteries won't charge the problem is the batteries or be sure to check your outlet.
-But there are a few things that can cause charger failure.
+Most often when batteries won't charge the problem is the batteries or it can be your outlet or circuit breaker.
+So move your charger to a different outlet and try charging.
+However, there are a few things that can cause charger failure.
 Here are the main components:

 1. ON/OFF/TIMER Switch